astorfi/TensorFlow-World/docs/tutorials/installation/README.rst

 Native Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following command will install the pip package created by bazel build:
+The following command will install the pip package created by Bazel build:

 .. code:: bash